-Value Label Description 5 Maximum Recruitment Deviation: Max value for recruitment deviation.
+Value Label Description Use this when SS is configured to model seasons as years and there is a need to impose a periodicity to the expected recruitment level.
+If value is >0, then read that number of full parameter lines below define the recruitment cycle -5 Minimum Recruitment Deviation: Min value for recruitment deviation.
+Negative phase = Default value.
+5 Maximum Recruitment Deviation: Max value for recruitment deviation.
 Late Phase = Default value (e.g., 5) 2 Number of Explicit Recruitment Deviations to Read: 0: Default, do not read any recruitment deviations; Integer: read this number of recruitment deviations.
-End of advanced options COND = If N recruitment cycle is > 0, enter N full parameter lines below. <parameter line=""></parameter> Full parameter line for each of the N periods of recruitment cycle.
-COND = If N explicit recruitment deviations is > 0, then enter N lines below.
+End of advanced options CONE ) = If N recruitment cycle is > 0, enter N full parameter lines below. <parameter line=""></parameter> Full parameter line for each of the N periods of recruitment cycle.
+CONE ) = If N explicit recru itment deviations is > 0, then enter N lines below.
 1977 3.0 Enter year and deviation.
 1984 3.0 Two example recruitment deviations being read.
 Note: SS will rescale the entire vector of recruitment deviation after reading these deviations, so by reading two positive values, all other recruitment deviations will be scaled to a small negative value to achieve a sum to zero condition before starting model estimation.